Stijn Wuytens

-Stijn Wuytens (/nl/; born 8 October 1989) is a Belgian professional footballer who plays as a centre-back for Lommel in the Belgian First Division B.
+Stijn Wuytens (/nl/; born 8 October 1989) is a Belgian former professional footballer who played as a centre-back.

 Club career

 Wuytens began his career at Genk, before being transferred to the PSV Eindhoven-youth division in 2001.
 Wuytens made his senior debut for PSV in the 2008 Johan Cruyff Shield match against Feyenoord Rotterdam.
 On 2 February 2009, he was loaned out to De Graafschap until the end of the season, before returning to PSV.
 On 12 June 2012, it was announced that he would switch to the Belgian team Beerschot for the next season.

 AZ

 In the winter break of the 2015–16 season, Wuytens transferred to AZ Alkmaar.
 Here he was set up as a central defender by trainer John van den Brom, with Ron Vlaar at his side.
 The following season, Wuytens made his first goal for AZ, in an away match against FK Vojvodina in the Europa League.
 Wuytens also made his second goal in the Europa League for AZ on 15 September 2016.
 This time, he scored in a home game against the Irish Dundalk FC.
 While scoring, he came into direct contact with Dundalk goalkeeper Gary Rogers.
 It turned out that Wuytens was unconscious for a moment, swallowed his tongue and suffered a concussion.